 How to Enjoy Matcha Green Tea:

 Traditional use: Matcha can be enjoyed the same way you would use regular green tea, you just have to brew it a bit differently.
 Boil a cup and a half of water, pour it in your favorite tea mug, and let it sit for 3-5 minutes.
 Then whisk in 1/2 teaspoon of matcha green tea powder.
 You’ll notice it starts to foam a bit, and this is completely natural.
 You can also add a little non-dairy milk if you like, which will give it a creamier flavor.
-Or blend it all together in your blender to make it frothier like cafe-style beverages.
+Or blend it all in your blender to make it frothier like cafe-style beverages.
 Try our Cafe Matcha Tea Vegan Latte out if you haven’t already – it’s a fabulous way to give matcha a try!

 Other uses: Matcha is also amazing in a green smoothie.
 You can use it to replace your normal green superfood powder in a pinch, or just use it in any other regular smoothie.
 Since it’s so high in nutrition, you don’t need a lot of it to get the health benefits.
 Half to a whole teaspoon is plenty.

 You can also use matcha in energy bites, vegan ice cream, truffles, and even bake brownies and cupcakes with it if you like.
 Or, keep things simple and blend it with some ice and non-dairy milk to make an iced matcha latte.
 Get creative and see how you can incorporate matcha into your life!

 Where to Find Matcha and What to Look For:

 It’s important not to buy just any old brand of matcha tea.
 Many brands market matcha tea that isn’t true matcha.
 The better brands will be slightly pricier than the cheap versions you find at the grocery store, and this indicates their higher quality.
 Check the label on all matcha you buy.
 It should only include 100 percent matcha green tea leaves and preferably be organic and ceremonial grade, which indicates it’s produced in the same, minimally-processing method of green tea consumed in Japan and will ensure it contains no pesticides.